About This Program

 - Being present to the exploration

 - Listening to the stories

-- Affirming current perceptions
+- Affirming current and past perceptions

 - Briefly speaking in response to questions, comments, and reactions of young people